MaggieKuria/MTN-Analysis/README.md

 * Load the required datasets

 ## Technologies Used
+* Python 3.7
-* Python library - Import pandas as p
+* Python library - Import pandas as pd

 ## Support and contact details
 In case of any issues, comments or suggestions that would help improve the analysis carried out contact me at bunnykuria4@gmail.com.